Moussaka - my kids just love saying it - "MOO saka"

-A couple of weeks ago I decided to challenge myself by trying at least one new recipe from a different cookbook every two weeks.
-My goal is to experience some of the great recipes contained in my underused collection and break out of my typical cooking routine.
+I decided to challenge myself a couple of weeks ago by trying at least one new recipe from a different cookbook every two weeks.
+I aim to experience some of the great recipes in my underused collection and break out of my typical cooking routine.

-I encouraged you to take up the same challenge and let me know what recipes you are trying at home.
-See The Reluctant Gourmet's Cookbook Challenge.
+I encouraged you to take up the same challenge and tell me what recipes you try at home.

-For my next recipe, I decided to pick a classic from one of my favorite cookbooks, New Recipes From Moosewood Restaurant, published back in 1987 and given to me for Christmas in 1990 by my good friend Rania B. On the inside cover page I noticed she wrote, "to the best darn soup-maker this side of the Mississippi!"
+For my following recipe, I picked a classic from one of my favorite cookbooks, New Recipes From Moosewood Restaurant, published in 1987 and given to me for Christmas in 1990 by my good friend Rania B. On the inside cover page, she wrote, "To the best darn soup-maker this side of the Mississippi!"

-Now that's nice to read again.
-I haven't picked up this book in awhile but I will definitely revisit it to work on some of the great soup recipes featured in this cookbook.
+Now, that's nice to read again.
+I last picked up this book a while ago, but I will revisit it to work on some of the great soup recipes featured in this cookbook.

-Many of you might remember the original Moosewood Cookbook written by Mollie Katzen back in 1978 and published by the Ten Speed Press, now publishers of many great cookbooks.
-My wife brought a copy of it into our marriage, and it is a great source for vegetarian recipes.
+Many of you might remember the original Moosewood Cookbook written by Mollie Katzen in 1978 and published by the Ten Speed Press, now publishers of many great cookbooks.
+My wife brought a copy of it into our marriage, and it is an excellent source for vegetarian recipes.

-The Moosewood Cookbook was named to the Cookbook Hall of Fame by the James Beard Foundation back in 2007, and the New York Times listed it as one of the top ten selling cookbooks of all time.
+The Moosewood Cookbook was named to the Cookbook Hall of Fame by the James Beard Foundation in 2007, and the New York Times listed it as one of the top ten-selling cookbooks of all time.

 What is Moussaka?

 Moussaka is a Middle Eastern dish that is basically an eggplant casserole.
-Although there are many versions from different countries, the basic dish is comprised of eggplant, tomato and some minced meat.
+Although there are many versions from different countries, the primary dish comprises eggplant, tomato, and some minced meat.

 As with many dishes, I've found many variations on moussaka.
 Some versions use pork, some lamb.
 Cream sauce is popular, but so is a layer of yogurt mixed with eggs and flour.

 Some versions even substitute potatoes for the eggplant.
-This vegetarian version uses eggplant and zucchini, tomato sauce and a custard-like Bechamel sauce.
+This vegetarian version uses eggplant, zucchini, tomato sauce, and custard-like Bechamel sauce.

-And for those of you who like shortcuts, you may want to try your favorite commercial brand.
-I do recommend that you make an attempt at your own sauce, though, because you will know exactly what is in it.
+And for those who like shortcuts, you may want to try your favorite commercial brand.
+I recommend that you try your own sauce, though, because you will know precisely what is in it.

 The Results